-The model is also quite successful at predicting the history of the largest U.S. cities.
-In 1860, Baltimore is the largest city in the model (391,300 inhabitants), while it was the third largest in the data (279,200 inhabitants).
-New York was the largest city in the data (slightly above 1 million inhabitants) and the third largest in the model (364,600 inhabitants).38 Looking at the other three cities already existing in 1790, Boston and Philadelphia both exceed 150,000 inhabitants, while Charleston remains below 100,000 both in the model and in the data.
-In the Midwest, the largest city that appears in the model has 162,600 inhabitants in 1860.
-It forms in a cell right next to the actual location of Cincinatti, OH, which was the largest city of the Midwest at the time, with 187,600 inhabitants.
+largest in the data (279,200 inhabitants).
+New York was the largest city in the data (slightly above 1 million inhabitants) and the second-largest in the model (569,000 inhabitants).38 Looking at the other three cities already existing in 1790, Baltimore and Philadelphia both exceed 200,000 inhabitants, making them the third- and fourth-largest cities in 1860 both in the model and in the data.
+Charleston, on the other hand, remains below 150,000 both in the data and in the model simulation.

 Unfortunately, the lack of high-resolution 19th-century spatial data prevents me from testing the model on most variables other than population, city locations and city sizes.
-Apart from already discussed suggestive evidence on regional income levels, one aggregate variable that can be compared between the model and the data is exports.
+One aggregate variable that can be compared between the model and the data is exports.
 Although the 1790 U.S. export to GDP ratio is targeted in the calibration, the evolution of this variable after 1790 is not.
 Figure 17 (Appendix E) presents the evolution of U.S. exports to GDP in the model, and contrasts them with historical estimates from Lipsey (1994).
 One can see that the model is able to predict the U-shaped pattern in this variable: exports as a fraction of GDP first declined, then increased over the course of the 19th century.
 It is true, however, that the model overpredicts the increase in exports to GDP during the second half of the period.
 In Section 5.4.3, I discuss potential consequences of this.